chrkan/ESP8266_WEMO_Liquid_Clock/README.md

 ======================= Initial Setup =======================

-You dont need to edit the sketch, all settings can make wireless over wifi.
+You do not have to edit the sketch, all settings can be wireless via WLAN.

-After the first flash the Liqud Clock circle will be blue, now you will find a wifi network withe the name Liquid.
-Connect your divice with it and edit the wifi settings.
+After the first flash, the Liqud Clock circle will be blue, now you will find a WiFi network called Liquid.
+Connect your device and edit the Wi-Fi settings.

-If it workt the Liquid Clock restart and the ring will show blue followed of green.
-The LiquidClock has connect to your Wifinetwork.
+If it works, restart the Liquid Clock and the ring will turn blue followed by green.
+The LiquidClock has a connection to your Wifinetwork.

-Now the Liquid Clock is connect to the NTP Server if it works you see an rainbow cirle.
-If it is not posible to connect to your NTP Server please connect your browser withe the LiquidClock an edit in the Settings the NTP Server.
+Now the Liquid Clock is connected to the NTP server, if it works, you will see a rainbow circle.
+If it is not possible (red circle) to connect to your NTP server, please connect your browser with the LiquidClock and edit in the settings of the NTP server.